cmuparlay/parlaylib/algorithms/monoid.md

 # Associative Operations (Monoids)

 Many of Parlay's algorithms, such as reduce and scan, can take an optional argument that specifies how elements should be combined.
-This argument should be a binary [https://en.wikipedia.org/wiki/Associative_property](associative operation) $f$ with an identity element (an element `I` such that `f(x,I) = f(I,x) = x` for any `x`), sometimes called a [monoid](https://en.wikipedia.org/wiki/Monoid).
+This argument should be a binary [https://en.wikipedia.org/wiki/Associative_property](associative operation) `f` with an identity element (an element `I` such that `f(x,I) = f(I,x) = x` for any `x`), sometimes called a [monoid](https://en.wikipedia.org/wiki/Monoid).

 ## Built-in associative operations